 The Crane Fly Revealed

 You can stop hailing crane flies as heroes.
 They belong to the same order of insects as mosquitoes, but they don’t kill their cousins.
 In fact, they’re anatomically incapable of killing them.
-They're also unable to harm humans or animals because they can’t sting or bite.
-Crane flies typically arrive in spring.
+Crane flies are also unable to harm humans or animals because they can’t sting or bite (like mosquitoes, which have different mouthparts).
+Crane flies in Arizona typically arrive in spring.
 When they come indoors, you may see their slender silhouettes bouncing lightly off walls and ceilings.
 You thought they were looking for mosquitoes.
 They were actually just worshiping your light bulbs.
 Because their anatomy is so delicate, they often leave legs or wings behind as they clumsily maneuver their way through your home.

 Try not to be too disappointed in the poor crane fly.
 There are plenty of other insects and animals that actually do help us limit the mosquito population.
-Here are a few examples.
+Here are a few examples:

-• Aquatic beetles
+- Aquatic beetles

-• Predatory mosquito species
+- Predatory mosquito species

-How to Get Real Mosquito Eaters on the Job
+How to Get Real Mosquito-Eaters on the Job

 You can take advantage of the habits of natural mosquito predators by attracting them to your property.
-Try the following tips.
+Try the following tips:

-• Place birdhouses or bird feeders in your yard.
+- Place birdhouses or bird feeders in your yard.

-• Grow cattails, skunk cabbages and bulrushes to attract dragonflies.
+- Grow cattails, skunk cabbages, and bulrushes to attract dragonflies.

-• Install bat boxes.
+- Install bat boxes.

-- If you have a pond, stock it with koi, goldfish and mosquitofish.
+- If you have a pond, stock it with koi, goldfish, and mosquitofish.